AndroidLollipop/Sci/README.md

                             { type: 'operator: as', canonicalString: '+', children: [] },
                             { type: 'identifier', canonicalString: 'scotland', children: [] } ] } ] } ] } ] } ] } }
 ```
-## refactoring considerations
+## Refactoring considerations
 tokparse.js really needs to be refactored.
-specifically, all functions should return next even on failure. this will save about 50 lines of code.
+Specifically, all functions should return next even on failure. this will save about 50 lines of code.
-## this doesn't really do anything new...
+## This doesn't really do anything new...
-that's not the point. this is meant to be a learning experience.
+That's not the point. this is meant to be a learning experience.
-## important note on hacky code
+## Important note on hacky code
-because i used an extremely hacky method to implement DMAS from BODMAS, you must remember to save and reset mulPrecedence before and restore it after the appropriate calls when editing the code
+Because i used an extremely hacky method to implement DMAS from BODMAS, you must remember to save and reset mulPrecedence before and restore it after the appropriate calls when editing the code
-## note on save restore calling conventions
+## Note on save restore calling conventions
-all parse functions take care of whitespace and global variable saving/restoring for their callees.
+All parse functions take care of whitespace and global variable saving/restoring for their callees.